What’s Magical About Our Community?

 The Kindergarten-First Grade students are leaders in weekly community centering.
 This class practices a singing centering during the week and then leads the preschool through fifth grade classes each Monday, sharing their music and their connection with the self, the sacred, and their learning family.

 As with all our classrooms, our 2nd and 3rd grade classroom creates a special space in the daily schedule for goal setting.
 At this developmental stage, however, students begin an awareness of their engagement with the six learning strands and they are encouraged to set goals that involve the community and citizenship.
 Students work towards heroic achievements when they achieve goals that are exemplary acts of leadership, for themselves and for their community.

 Our whole school benefits as we learn about (and eat!) the bounty from our aquaponics lab.
 The fourth and fifth grade classroom is responsible for tending the system, measuring the pH and balancing the ecology of the tanks, as well as harvesting the vegetables, herbs, and fish!
 This aquaponics lab, thanks to the leadership of our fourth and fifth graders, has provided a learning opportunity for all of our classrooms.

-In our students’ mature years at Odyssey, they take their developing leadership to the next level: Odyssey’s tradition of independent research projects, transforms into social action projects in high school.
+In our students’ mature years at Odyssey School, they take their developing leadership to the next level: Odyssey School’s tradition of independent research projects, transforms into social action projects in high school.
 In these projects, students approach their passions through a lens of entrepreneurship and sustainability.
 They have the opportunity to volunteer in the community, working through apprenticeships and internships, and create significant works for professional portfolios.
 Students then lead in the field of their passions through public presentation and authorship.